darktjm/auis/README.md

    not bother me.
 The last checkin before I deleted it may be usable if this is a problem, but since I never compiled the associated code, it probably doesn't compile and/or work.

+ - I have constified a lot of parameters.
+Usually adding const to your own variables as well will fix this.
+Otherwise, you'll have to examine your code and fix it, just like I fixed thousands of places where these were misused.
+I also changed some parameter types to enumerations, where appropriate.
+I also moved many symbols that were `#define`s into the class that owns them.
+Thus, you may have to replace *class*_X with *class*::X.  I also eliminated a lot of unused code rather than documenting it, although that was usually also if the code was broken or unimplemented, as well.
+I also made a lot of members private that could be accessed via other methods.
+   In short, compile your code and fix errors as you find them.
+If you find something you really need, grab it from old sources and document and fix it yourself.

  - I have removed FlexOrLexFileRule(file); only flex should be supported.
    This means that any project using this rule must rename file.flex